-The Department of Clinical and Administrative Sciences within the School of Pharmacy is comprised of faculty in the disciplines of pharmacy practice, social and administrative sciences.
-Besides didactic teaching and research responsibilities, the pharmacy practice faculty members each maintain their clinical practice in direct patient care in their respective specialties.
-The Department of Clinical and Administrative Sciences also oversees the experiential education component of the Doctor of Pharmacy curriculum, and is actively engaged in patient care related to hospital, community, ambulatory care practices and public health services.
+The Department of Clinical and Administrative Sciences at American University of Health Sciences is comprised of faculty in the disciplines of pharmacy practice, social and administrative sciences.
+Besides didactic teaching and research responsibilities, the faculty members each maintain their clinical practice in direct patient care in their respective specialties.
+The Department of Clinical and Administrative Sciences also works closely with the Office of Experiential Education to effectively placing faculty members at clinical sites related to hospital, community, and ambulatory care practices.